Make sure you stay up-to-date on healthcare risk waste management news with us.

 The Daniels Sharpsmart system has been proven to be the world’s safest sharps management system as it helps prevent sharps injuries.
 It is an innovative reusable system that reduces plastic from the sharps waste stream by 30%.
 The instructional video shows you how to use the Daniels Sharpsmart container and how to dispose of sharps in a legally compliant way.
 It also outlines the safety rules that the waste generator needs to follow when disposing of sharps.

-Daniels Sharpsmart Infection Control Sharps solution Environmentally responsible
+Environmentally responsible Infection Control Sharps solution Daniels Sharpsmart

 Watch Compass’ instructor video on the simple steps that need to be followed when making up an infectious waste, single-use box set.
 These box sets are used to contain infectious materials such as gloves, bandages, nappies, dressings and swabs that could transmit infectious agents.